 Australia has extensive compensation and benefits laws, as well as many other work protections that can make expanding there difficult.
-Regulations also vary by state, making it critical to understand both federal laws and those in the region where your business is located.
+Regulations also vary by state, making it critical to understand both federal laws and those in the region where your company is located.

 Australia’s Compensation Laws

 Australia’s federal minimum wage is AU$13.74, which applies to employees over 21 years old.
 The country’s Australian Pay and Classification Scale lists pay rates for different jobs in various states.
 If a particular position is not on the scale, the employee must receive the federal minimum wage.
 Australian compensation laws also dictate a maximum 38-hour work week, although necessary shifts have some greater flexibility.

 You are required to give employees a pay stub within one working day of paying them.
 Many employers in Australia use an online banking transfer system to give out payments and send pay stubs.